scalacenter/scala-advent-of-code/docs/2023/puzzles/day17.md

 Note that the streak resets to one when we turn right or turn left, since we also move the position forward in that new direction.

-### Djikstra's Algorithm
+### Dijkstra's Algorithm

-Finally, let's lay the groundwork for an implementation of Djikstra's algorithm.
+Finally, let's lay the groundwork for an implementation of Dijkstra's algorithm.

 Since our valid state transformations vary between part 1 and part 2, let's parameterize our search method by a function: